carpentries-incubator/geospatial-python/_episodes/02-raster-reproject.md

 > in mind as we work with raster data.
 You can choose different resampling methods that affect how the data are transferred from one grid to another.
 For example, you could specify an argument in `reproject` to choose nearest neighbor resampling like so: `resampling=Resampling.nearest`.
 See the function [documentation](https://rasterio.readthedocs.io/en/latest/api/rasterio.warp.html#rasterio.warp.reproject) for more details.
 {: .callout}

-We can read the file back in if we would like to use it for calcualtions or plotting.
+We can read the file back in if we would like to use it for calculations or plotting.
 When we open the file, we need to call the `read()` function to get a numpy array.

 ```python
 reprojected_tif = rasterio.open(reprojected_path)